What are FSMO roles i.e. Flexible Single Master Operations

 - 1.3 Steps to transfer FSMO roles through command prompt in Windows Server 2012 R2

-- 1.4 Steps to transfer FSMO roles through GUI in Windows Server 2012 R2
+- 1.4 How to transfer FSMO roles through GUI in Windows Server 2012 R2

 - 1.5 Steps to transfer Domain naming master and Schema master role through GUI in Windows Server 2012 R2

-FSMO roles are of five types.
-Domain Naming Master, Schema Master, Primary Domain Controller (PDC), Relative Identifier Master (RID master) and Infrastructure Master.
+There are total five types of FSMO roles in Active Directory i.e. Domain Naming Master, Schema Master, Primary Domain Controller (PDC), Relative Identifier Master (RID master) and Infrastructure Master.
 By default, all five roles are assigned to the first DC (Domain Controller) created in the forest.
 However, you can transfer or distribute them to other DC.

 Forest-wide FSMO Roles